braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/analytics/tracking_sessions.md

 ## Session lifecycle

-A session is started when you call `Braze` `init(configuration:)`.
+A session is started when you call `Braze.init(configuration:)`.
 By default, this occurs when the `UIApplicationWillEnterForegroundNotification` notification is fired (i.e., the app enters the foreground).
 Session end occurs when the app leaves the foreground (i.e., when the `UIApplicationDidEnterBackgroundNotification` notification is fired or when the app dies).

 {% alert note %}
 If you need to force a new session, you can do so by changing users.